 Part 2: Energy Mid-Office Functions & Risk Management

-In this article, we will focus on some fundamental elements of natural gas price risk management, tasks which are typically taken on by employees of what is termed the Mid or Middle Office.
+In this article, we will focus on some fundamental elements of natural gas price risk management.
+These tasks are typically taken on by employees of what is termed the Middle Office or Mid-Office.
 Due to many factors, gas prices can increase and decrease very quickly over the short term (volatility) and can move in one direction or another over the long term.
 Companies who have an ongoing need to purchase natural gas for heating, power production, or chemical synthesis are exposed to this uncertainty, and financial and other products are available to manage this exposure.
 This blog is not a comprehensive analysis but an overview of typical concepts and terms one may encounter in this area.Companies who have an ongoing need to purchase natural gas for heating, power production, or chemical synthesis are exposed to this uncertainty, and financial and other products are available to manage this exposure.
 Click To Tweet

 Movement in Natural Gas Prices

 Actual natural gas consumption for most sectors of the economy has been relatively steady and predictable for many years.
 However, as the graphic below shows, residential and commercial usage is seasonal and predominately used for heating.
 Industrial use is also somewhat seasonal as well.
 It’s also interesting to note moderate declines in industrial use from 2004-2010 when gas prices were high, then increases from 2011-2020 after the shale boom.

 Let’s overlay electricity use for power generation.
 Here, it’s clear that the seasonal pattern is opposite the residential and commercial sectors since electric power demand peaks in the summer to support air conditioning.
 Another observation is the steady increase in use across the entire time frame.